robinrendle/robinrendle.com/_projects/css-tricks.md

 dateRange: January 2015 – Today
 color: "#ff9801"
 subtitle: Writing for CSS-Tricks about web design and front-end development.
-extract: Since early 2015 I’ve been a regular contributor to [<abbr title='Cascading style sheets'>CSS</abbr>-Tricks](https://css-tricks.com/), a website by [Chris Coyier](http://twitter.com/chriscoyier) that sets out to document front-end technology and provide tutorials and links to help developers learn more about the web.
+extract: "<p>Since early 2015 I’ve been a regular contributor to <a href='https://css-tricks.com/'>CSS-Tricks</a>, a website by Chris Coyier that sets out to document front-end technology and provide tutorials and links to help developers learn more about the web.
 Over the years I’ve written a number of articles and tutorials that explore new browser features and written in-depth articles on the peculiarities of <abbr title='Cascading style sheets'>CSS</abbr>, JavaScript and HTML.
-Quite frankly it’s been a wonderful opportunity to improve my front-end and writing skills as well as work with some of the smartest people in the industry.
+It’s been a wonderful opportunity to improve my front-end and writing skills as well as work with some of the smartest people in the industry.</p>"
 role: Writing, pitching, and editing articles and contributions.
+results:
-results: Growing the newsletter to more than 32,000 subscribers and constantly learning about the latest and greatest in front-end development.
+  Growing the newsletter to more than 32,000 subscribers and constantly learning about the latest and greatest in front-end development.
 customCSSClass: css-tricks
 heroImage: "/images/portfolio/css-tricks-main.jpg"